Employment

 Applications will be accepted until position is filled.

-Perquimans-Gates 911 Communications has openings for Full-Time Telecommunicators
+Perquimans-Gates 911 Communications has openings for Part-Time Telecommunicators:

-Perquimans-Gates 911 Center is looking for a full-time Telecommunicator who is responsible for operating telephone, two-way radios, and other communications equipment in answering requests for fire, law enforcement, EMS, or related assistance.
+Perquimans-Gates 911 Center is looking for part-time Telecommunicators who are responsible for operating telephone, two-way radios, and other communications equipment in answering requests for fire, law enforcement, EMS, or related assistance.
 Work requires judgment and discretion in handling all routine and emergency situations, including the ability to remain calm and alert throughout a shift.
 Employee must be able to speak clearly and distinctly.
 Employee works on rotating shifts and is expected to handle all assignments in an independent manner.
 We hope you will consider growing with us!
 For more information, see job announcement below

 Minimum Starting pay is listed below: